-The Deposition (Deposizione di Cristo), also known as the Pala Baglione, Borghese Entombment or the Entombment, is an oil painting by Raphael.
+The Deposition (Deposizione di Cristo), also known as the Pala Baglione, Borghese Entombment, or the Entombment, is an oil painting by Raphael.
 The artwork is signed and dated “Raphael.
 Urbinas.
 MDVII” (1507).
-Moreover, it is the central altarpiece commissioned by Atalanta Baglioni of Perugia in triumph of her slain son, Grifonetto Baglioni.
-The painting is on wood panel with measures 179 x 174 cm.
+Moreover, it is the central altarpiece commissioned by Atalanta Baglioni of Perugia in the triumph of her slain son, Grifonetto Baglioni.
+The painting is on a wood panel that measures 179 x 174 cm.

-As a model for the composition for this dramatic artwork, the artist used Perugino’s Pieta, executed in 1495 and now located in Palazzo Pitti.
+As a model for the composition of this dramatic artwork, the artist used Perugino’s Pieta, executed in 1495 and now located in Palazzo Pitti.
 However, the latter embodies Christ seated on the ground, as was the custom of the time.
-He made a lot of work on the research of the individual figures, as well as preparatory sketches for the whole image.
+He did a lot of work on the research of the individual figures and preparatory sketches for the whole image.
 The final result may have been created by juxtaposing two cartoons.

-The scene depicted is in fact neither a Deposition nor the Entombment, but is located somewhere in the middle.
-We can understand it from the background: on the right is Mount Calvary, the place of crucifixion and displacement, and on the left is the cave in which the Coffin will occur.
+The depicted scene is neither a Deposition nor the Entombment but is in the middle.
+From the background, we can understand it: on the right is Mount Calvary, the place of crucifixion and displacement, and on the left is the cave where the Coffin will occur.
 So, two men who lack halos use a piece of flax to carry the dead Christ.
-They and Christ form very strong diagonals in the shape of the letter V. The young man on the right, holding Christ, is considered to be the image of the young people who were killed, the Griffonetto himself.
-In addition to the two men who carry the body, there are St. John and Nicodemus standing behind and to the left, and Mary Magdalene, who holds the hand of Christ.
+They and Christ form powerful diagonals in the shape of the letter V. The young man on the right, holding Christ, is considered the image of the young people killed, the Griffonetto himself.
+In addition to the two men who carry the body, St. John and Nicodemus are standing behind and to the left, and Mary Magdalene, who holds the hand of Christ.

 On the far right, in another figured group slightly behind the action, are the three Marys supporting the Virgin Mary, who fainted, most likely because of her overwhelming sadness.
-The manner in which the Mother of God kneels is extremely uncomfortable, with a strong twist and sharp drape.
+How the Mother of God kneels is hugely uncomfortable, with a firm twist and sharp drape.
 Although it can be seen in other well-known works, its location seems to have been directly inspired by the example of Doni Tondo by Michelangelo, created just a few years earlier.